-Even if we do not actually intend to offer or give a gift or business courtesy for an improper purpose, the type of gift, manner of giving it, timing, or other factors can create an appearance that the gift or business courtesy is improper.
-We must always consider and be aware of how the offer or gift would appear to an objective observer who was not involved in the transaction or our government regulators.
+Even if we do not actually intend to offer

+or give a gift or business courtesy for an improper purpose, the type of gift, manner of an appearance that the gift or business courtesy is improper.
+We must always our government regulators.